 What Happens If You Don't Meet the Standards?

 Discovering you're over the weight or body fat limit is a setback, but it's rarely the end of the road.
-A recruiter's job is to find qualified soldiers, and that often includes helping promising candidates get into shape.
-If you're close to the standard and show genuine commitment, they will likely work with you, providing guidance on a realistic timeline to meet the requirements.
+A recruiter's job is to find qualified Soldiers, and that often includes coaching promising candidates into shape.
+If you're close to standard and show genuine commitment, measurable training, dialed-in nutrition, consistent progress, they'll typically work with you on a realistic timeline.
+The candidates who make it back are the ones who treat the screening failure as a starting line, not a verdict.

-How to Prepare Your Body to Meet Army Requirements
+How to Train to Meet the Army Height and Weight Standards

 • Start a cardio routine: Aim for 30 minutes of jogging, brisk walking, or cycling, 3-4 times per week to burn calories and improve endurance.